The following is a chronological documentation of the main events

 Annabel Armstrong working on ideas

-In September 2005, a NSW Supreme Court jury found that the FHA was defamed in a 1995 article published in The Sydney Morning Herald.
+In September 2005, a NSW Supreme Court jury found that the FHA (now WTM) was defamed in a 1995 article published in The Sydney Morning Herald.

 See the Persecution of the WTM section for more information.